dabeaz/curio/docs/tutorial.rst

     bash %

 Debugging is an important feature of curio and by using the monitor, you see what's happening as tasks run.
-Can can find out where tasks are blocked and you can cancel any task that you want.
+You can find out where tasks are blocked and you can cancel any task that you want.
 However, it's not necessary to do this in the monitor.
 Change the parent task to include a timeout and a cancellation request like this::